Conilo/automodelcar-cic-ipn/README.md

     #Run the master on local
     #export ROS_MASTER_URI=http://localhost:11311
     #export ROS_HOSTNAME=localhost

+Save the file and source it.

+    source .bashrc

 When ever you want to run on local comment the two lines below "Run the master on car" and if you want to run on the car comment the two lines below "Run the master on local"